Back to all guides

 6-8 cm wide

-Use for window envelope pieces, mini tags, small photos, and receipt-style cards.
+Use for window envelope pieces, mini tags, photo prints, and receipt-style cards.
 Keep the pocket below half the page height.

 A5 journal page